EnumeratedDev/stormfetch/README.md

 #### Building from source
 - Download `go` from your package manager or from the go website
 - Download `make` from your package manager
-- (Optional) Download `xorg-xhost` from your package manager to display DE/WM and monitor information
-- (Optional) Download `xorg-xdpyinfo` from your package manager to display screen resolution
 - Run the following command to compile the project
 ```
 make